-- Appropriate swimwear must be worn. - Water polo caps with protective ear cups must be worn. - The wearing of jewellery during practices and competitions must meet the rules of the governing body of the sport/activity, OFSAA, and local athletic association.
-Consult the General Safety Standards for Clothing, Footwear, and Jewellery when jewellery is not addressed by the governing body of the sport/activity, OFSAA or the local athletic association. - Long hair must be secured.
-Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.
+- Appropriate clothing must be worn.
+Appropriate swimwear and swim caps must be worn during the swim portion of the event. - Appropriate footwear must be worn.
+Proper running shoes in good condition must be worn for distance training.
+No open-toed shoes or sandals are permitted. - The wearing of jewellery during practices and competitions must meet the rules of the governing body of the sport/activity, OFSAA, and local athletic association.
+Consult the General Safety Standards for Clothing, Footwear, and Jewellery when jewellery is not addressed by the governing body of the sport/activity, OFSAA or the local athletic association. - When long hair poses a safety risk it must be secured.
+Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern.

+Students must not participate when the length of fingernails poses a safety risk to themselves or others.